Warwick Airport (Queensland)

 Warwick Airport (IATA: WAZ, ICAO: YWCK) is located at Warwick, Queensland, Australia.

 Australian Air Force Cadets

 No. 2 Wing Australian Air Force Cadets operates their glider training from this airport.

+In the surroundings around Warwick Airport, mainly savannah forest grows.
+Around Warwick Airport, it is very sparsely populated, with 3 inhabitants per square kilometre.
+Average annual rainfall is 954 millimeters.
+The rainiest month is January, with an average of 190 mm of precipitation, and the driest is August, with 27 mm of precipitation.